Engrove/Engrove-Audio-Tools-2.0/docs/ai_protocols/md2yml_protocol_loader.md

 # ==============================================================================
 # DEPLOYMENT NOTES
 # ==============================================================================

 deployment_notes:
-  title: "Handling .yml Upload Restrictions"
+  title: "Unconditional Handling Procedure"
-  problem: "Many AI platforms block the direct upload of `.yml` files."
+  problem: "AI platforms block direct `.yml` uploads, and ambiguous instructions lead to errors."
-  solution: "Mask the protocol as a `.txt` file or embed it in a `.md` shell like this one."
-  recommendation: "The Sentinel Container method used here is the most robust and recommended approach."
+  rule: "This protocol MUST be handled as a Markdown file containing the YAML payload within `BEGIN/END FILE` sentinels.
+The outer file acts as a loader and provides the necessary execution context.
+This is not a recommendation; it is the only valid deployment method."

 # ==============================================================================
 # VERIFICATION SPECIFICATION (verify_spec)
 # ==============================================================================
 verify_spec:
-  title: "Mandatory Verification Log for P-MD2YML-3.1 Execution"
+  title: "Mandatory Verification Log for P-MD2YML-3.2 Execution"
   template: |
-    #### VERIFICATION LOG (P-MD2YML-3.1 COMPLIANCE)
+    #### VERIFICATION LOG (P-MD2YML-3.2 COMPLIANCE)
-    - **Protocol Adherence:** [PASS] - All steps of `P-MD2YML-3.1` were executed.
+    - **Protocol Adherence:** [PASS] - All steps of `P-MD2YML-3.2` were executed.
     - **Source File:** `[path/to/source.md]`
     - **Source SHA256_LF:** `[sha_from_user_or_calculated]`
     - **Language Check:** Primary source language detected as `[detected_lang]`.
 Translation to `en` required: [YES/NO].